Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

 You can send requests using the voice control manager:

-- To send the event information to the voice control engine in the purpose of activating specific action, use `vc_mgr_do_action()`.
+- To send the event information to the voice control engine for activating specific action, use `vc_mgr_do_action()`.
 This function must be called when the voice control manager is in the `VC_STATE_READY` state:

   ```c
   void send_do_action(vc_send_event_type type, char* send_event)